ArchanaKore1/PythonPractice/README.md

 # PythonPractice

-All Python programs from my local
+Python proj created on github and cloned to local repo